 Continue backups of already backed up VMs with encryption enabled

 If you have VMs already being backup up in recovery services vault and have been enabled for encryption at a later point, you must give permissions to backup service to access key vault for backups to continue.
-You can provide these permissions in PowerShell using steps mentioned in Enable Backup section of PowerShell documentation.
+You can provide these permissions using steps in the section below or using PowerShell steps mentioned in Enable Backup section of PowerShell documentation.

 Restore encrypted VM